getgrav/grav-learn/pages/09.hosting/03.paas/03.cloudways/docs.md

 cd applications/<foldername>/public_html/
 ```

-Now go [Grav CMS download](https://getgrav.org/downloads) page and copy the download link.
-Now go to the terminal and download it there by the following command
+Go [Grav CMS download](https://getgrav.org/downloads) page and copy the download link.
+Now, go to the terminal and download it there by using the following command

 ```bash
 wget https://github.com/getgrav/grav/releases/download/1.0.10/grav-admin-v1.0.10.zip